GoogleChromeLabs/wasm-bindgen-rayon/README.md

 For a quick demo, check out https://rreverser.com/wasm-bindgen-rayon-demo/.

+## Caveats

+Before we get started, check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).
+While this library specifically targets Rayon and automatically provides the necessary shims for you, some of the caveats still apply.

+Most notably, even when you're using multithreading, the main thread still **can't be blocked** while waiting for the Rayon pool to get ready or for all the background operations to finish.

+You must instantiate the main JS+Wasm in a dedicated `Worker` to avoid blocking the main thread - that is, don't mix UI and Rayon code together.
+Instead, use a library like [Comlink](https://github.com/GoogleChromeLabs/comlink) or a custom glue code to expose required wasm-bindgen methods to the main thread, and do the UI work from there.

+Note: Chrome currently does allow blocking on the main thread, but it's a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1190951) that's going to be fixed soon.

 ## Setting up

+First of all, in order to use `SharedArrayBuffer` on the Web, you need to enable [cross-origin isolation policies](https://web.dev/coop-coep/).
+Check out the linked article for details.

 First of all, add this crate as a dependency to your `Cargo.toml` (in addition to `wasm-bindgen` and `rayon` themselves):